svgvr8/browser-chain/README.md

-# BrowserChain: 200,000 Blocks per second on a PC
+# BrowserChain: A browser based blockchain, optimized for speed.

 This project live on my site [BrowserChain](https://chain.sagaryadav.xyz/).